Oracle-of-the-Void/ootv-client/docs/API.md

   * any other valid elastic sort clause
 * size (optional - defaults to 50)
   * Pagination page size
-  * 0 will return all results - be mindful not to do this more than occasionally
+  * tops out around 1000, please don't abuse this and run more than once a day
 * from (default 0)
   * Pagination page number (0 indexed)
 * querystring (optional)